aws-samples/serverless-second-screen-sign-in/cdk/README.md

  This enhanced authentication method provides a seamless experience for users.
 The project is written in TypeScript and requires three arguments: email, ses_email_arn, and project_prefix.

+project_prefix is an arbitrary string to define the name of your project.
+It defaults to: `single-sign-on-demo-cdk`

 Follow the steps below to deploy the project:

 ### Prerequisites